![]() |

 An exception is the presepe on the façade of the

-church of La Pietà on Riva degli Schiavoni.
-Even the Wise
+church of La Pietà on Riva degli Schiavoni where even the

 Men pay tribute before Christmas.